How much does a fiberglass pool cost?

 - High efficiency self priming pump, cartridge filter, home run lines to the pool, separate valves on all lines, diverter valves, unions on all equipment, subpanel with control center, and automatic chlorinator.
 We also pre-plumb for anything you could want to add. i.e. heater, salt system, water feature (fountain or slide), or cleaning system.

-The base price for a for one of our pools runs between $20,000-$38,000 depending on the pool size and the site factors.
+The base price for one of our pools runs between $32,000-$62,000 depending on the pool size and the site factors.

 Tying in to existing patio is an efficient use of space

-The concrete is second most important part of your pool.
-Next to the stunning color of our pools, nothing makes the pool WOW factor like the concrete that goes around it.
+The concrete is second most important part of your swimming pool project.
+Next to the stunning color of our fiberglass pools, nothing makes the pool WOW factor like the concrete that goes around it.
 And nothing is harder to 'Apples to Apples' compare than concrete work.
 We separate our concrete costs from the rest of the pool for a few reasons.

 First we want you to see what it is you're buying.
 We do a lot more than the average "concrete guy" and list them on our proposals.
 Second, I have never had two clients do the exact same apron, and therefore need to estimate each one individually.
 Different designs of stamp patterns and colors have different costs.
 Third, some people want to do their own concrete or have someone they would like to use.
 No problem.
 By providing the concrete estimate separate we show you the REAL cost of both the swimming pool and concrete.
 That said, most of our customers spend between $8,000-$20,000 on their concrete.